dhruv-218/object_detect/calulation.md

-# YOLOv11n Inference Pipeline – Architecture-Neutral Overview
+# YOLOv11n Inference Pipeline – Architecture-Neutral Calculations

 This document describes how object detection works in a YOLO-style model (e.g., YOLOv11n), without depending on specific architectural blocks like C2PSA, PAN, or C3k2.
 It demonstrates the complete flow from input image to final predictions.